 6.9 Up/Down System

 WARNING!
 Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
-Failure to follow this may result in serious injury or death.

 ADJUST THE UP/DOWN CHAIN TENSION AS NEEDED.